DaveKaretnyk/parsing-utils2/README.md

 Program that scans Python modules (files) or packages (directories) for 2.7 syntax and flags any detected errors.

-This a more sensible project organization using a Maven pom.xml file than its manually set up counterpart 'check-python27-manual', But functionally it is no different.
+This is a more sensible project organization using a Maven pom.xml file than its manually set up counterpart 'check-python27-manual', But functionally it is no different.
 More information in the readme.txt in the directory.